 The impact of quality perspectives and attributes

 For various types of clients, users and market segments, various quality assurance alternatives might be appropriate.
-For instance, different usability testing methods may be useful for guarantee the usability of software, but may not be effectual for guarantee its functional accuracy.
+For instance, different usability testing methods may be useful for guarantee the usability of software, but may not be effective for guarantee its functional accuracy.

 The impact of various quality level

-To reach the quality purposes it is necessary to identify where we are and how far away we are from the specified quality purposes.
+To reach quality purposes it is necessary to identify where we are and how far away we are from the specified quality purposes.
 To get such information, objective assessment using some quality models on collected data from the quality assurance activities is essential.